 DRMAA facilitates writing DRM-enabled applications even though the deployment properties, in particular the configuration of the DRMS, cannot be known in advance.
-This is a typical problem that has heretofore made writing DRM-enabled applications difficult for many Independent Software Vendors (ISVs), where the DRM system is selected by the end user.
+This is a typical problem that has heretofore made writing DRM-enabled applications difficult for many Independent Software Vendors (ISVs), where the end user selects the DRM system.